Traditional Undergraduate Enrollment

 A wide range of majors are offered, ranging from the sciences to humanities and business to nursing.

 Hiram also offers students the opportunity to create an individualized major that combines coursework from two or more departments.

-Includes the 32 major subject areas (with the exception of nursing and education for a teacher licensure), as well as: Asian Studies, Entrepreneurship, Ethics, Exercise/Sport Science, Gender Studies, International Studies, Photography, Public Leadership, Spanish for the Professions, and Writing.
+Includes the 33 major subject areas (with the exception of Nursing, Education for a Teacher Licensure, Applied Computer Science) Asian Studies, Classical and Medieval Studies, Entrepreneurship, Ethics, Gender Studies, International Studies, Natural History, Photography, Public Leadership, Spanish for the Professions, and Writing.

 Pre-Professional Programs (7)